Coopydood/ultimate-macOS-KVM/README.md

 This is continually updated and made better as the project develops.
 Feel free to help out and [write your own!](https://github.com/Coopydood/ultimate-macOS-KVM/new/main/docs)

 Or, you can find some in the included [docs folder](https://github.com/Coopydood/ultimate-macOS-KVM/tree/main/docs).

+## Help and Troubleshooting

+Alongside the tutorial and explanation documents, this project includes troubleshooting guides for a wide variety of issues - ranging from project issues such as those in *AutoPilot*, or other issues such as GPU passthrough.

+You can search for your problem and find solutions in the [**Issues**](https://github.com/Coopydood/ultimate-macOS-KVM/wiki) section of the project wiki.

+If an unexpected problem with the ULTMOS project itself arises, it may be a bug, and can be reported [here](https://github.com/Coopydood/ultimate-macOS-KVM/issues/new).

 ## Updates